 The aid administrator shall document the reason for the variance in the student's file.
-The FAA may consider assets when assets aren't being considered for EFC computations (e.g., auto zero EFCs and simplified EFCs) for the purposes of WCG eligibility.
+The FAA may consider assets when assets aren't being considered for SAI computations (e.g., students who auto-qualify for Maximum Pell, etc.) for the purposes of WCG eligibility.